 24. Paris Hidden Gems | Cour Damoye

 There are plenty of tiny, surprising, and slightly hidden streets in Paris.
 In the 11th arrondissement of Paris, Cour Damoye is a quiet cobbled lane lined with ateliers.
-You’ll feel like you have stumbled across hidden Paris as you wander down Cour Damoye.
+You’ll feel like you have stumbled across one of the best kept secrets in Paris as you wander down Cour Damoye.
 It’s the perfect place for a photoshoot!

 25. Hidden Gems Of Paris | Temple De La Sibylle

 Head to the 19th arrondissment in Paris and find the Parc des Buttes Chaumont.
 Hidden gems in Paris?
 This park has many, but my favourite is the lovely Temple de la Sibylle.
 Perched on a rocky cliff of 50 metres (164 feet), the Temple de la Sibylle has a fantastic view of Sacre Coeur in the distance.
 Inspired by the Temple of Vesta in Tivoli, Italy, the temple in Parc des Buttes Chaumont looks out over the park’s artificial lake.